raktimmazumdar/Real-Madrid-Player-Recruitment---Data-Analysis-Project/README.md

 million Euros has been allocated for these acquisitions.

 ### Approach:
 Prior to finalizing player acquisitions, the club aims to conduct a comprehensive analysis of player attributes and career trends using Power BI visualizations.
 The key areas of analysis include.

 Player Performance Trends: We will delve into individual player data to identify trends related to player performance for each of the three positions—striker, CAM, and LW.
 This analysis will reveal the age range during which players typically reach the pinnacle of their careers in these positions.

 Key Positional Attributes: We will determine the critical attributes that significantly influence player success in these roles.
 This analysis will help prioritize attributes such as shooting accuracy, passing ability, dribbling skills, defensive capabilities, and more.

 Development Trajectories: By comparing players' current ratings with their potential ratings, we can assess their development trajectories.
 This evaluation will aid in identifying young talents who have the potential to become top-performing players.

 Budget Optimization: We will evaluate players not only based on their skillset but also considering their market value, wage demands, and potential return on investment.
 This will ensure that player acquisitions align with Real Madrid CF's financial constraints.

 Strategic Recruitment: Along with data-driven insights into ideal player attributes and career trends, the club will strategically recruit young talents aged 25 or younger(subject ot the detailed analysis of the trends and statistics), with an overall rating of at least 70 and a potential rating of at least 80.
 These players are expected to make an immediate impact on the team's performance while ensuring budget adherence.

 By conducting this thorough analysis of player attributes and career trends, Real Madrid CF aims to make informed and strategic recruitment decisions that not only fulfill positional requirements but also align with the club's long-term objectives.
 This data-driven approach ensures that the selected players not only meet performance criteria but also possess attributes that complement the team's style of play and future aspirations.

 ## B. About the Dataset

-The dataset has information on 100,000 orders from 2016 to 2018 made at multiple marketplaces in Brazil.
-The orders include details such as order status, price, payment, freight performance to customer location, product attribute, and reviews written by customers.
-The geolocation data is associated to Brazilian zip codes with latitude and longitude coordinates.

-This is real commercial data, it has been anonymized, and references to the companies and partners in the review text have been replaced.
+The dataset used for Real Madrid CF's player recruitment strategy comprises FIFA player information as of 2018.
+It contains details such as player names, ages, nationalities, and current club affiliations.
+Positional focus is emphasized, with specific attention to strikers (ST), central attacking midfielders (CAM), and left-wingers (LW).
+Player performance is assessed through overall and potential ratings, offering insights into current skill levels and future potential.
+Financial aspects are considered with data on player wages and market values, aiding in budget optimization for acquisitions.
+The dataset also captures player attributes specific to their positions, encompassing skills like shooting accuracy, passing ability, and defensive capabilities.
+With a total budget of 200 million Euros allocated for three targeted signings, this dataset serves as a comprehensive resource for conducting a nuanced analysis to guide informed recruitment decisions

 ## C. Software Used

 1. Microsoft Excel
 2. Microsoft Power BI
+3. Python

 ## D. Data Reviewing and Cleaning

 The dataset has been loaded and processed in the Power Query Editor.
-In order to facilitate better recognition, I had to promote headers for most of the dataset since Power Query initially struggled to identify them.
-Additionally, I adjusted the data types for many entries.
-To enhance clarity and user-friendliness, I replaced technical jargon with more understandable terms, particularly in the "product_category_name_translation" file.
+In order to facilitate better recognition, I had to adjust the data types for many entries such as date of joining, wages and values.
+To enhance clarity and user-friendliness, I replaced the unknown characters with more understandable terms, particularly in the "Players_fact" file.

 ## E. Data Modelling in Power BI

-The tables utilized for this analysis can be linked through a star schema with one Fact Table and five dimension tables.
+The tables utilized for this analysis can be linked through a star schema with one Fact Table and four dimension tables.
-However, for the sake of the project three other tables are connect as a snowflake connection to get the desired output.
+However, for the sake of the project three other tables are connect as a snowflake connection to get the desired output(Radar chart Visual).

-1.  ***Fact Table:*** fact_order_items
+1.  ***Fact Table:*** Players_fact

-2. ***Dimension Tables:*** dim_reviews, dim_payments, dim_products, dim_sellers, dim_status
+2. ***Dimension Tables:*** Positions_dim, Clubs_dim, Nationality_dim, Players_Attributes_dim

-3. ***Snowflake Tables:*** dim_geolocation(connected between dim_seller, dim_customers), dim_customers(connect to dim_geolocation), dim_date(connected to dim_status)
+3. ***Snowflake Tables:*** Players_attributes_RadarChart(connected to Players_Attributes_dim via Player_id key)

 ## ***Note:***
-Apart from these tables, there are two more tables in the data model.
-One with all the measurements created for the project and one table containing product category name translations to simplify the product category names.
+Apart from these tables, there are one more table in the data model containing all the measurements created for the project.

 The Data Model is shown below: